-- (v) Participate as a presenter or attendee at ten (10) Canadian or International seminars dealing with single or multiple breeds or judging related topic seminars organized by judges' study groups and/or breed clubs.
+(i) Participate as a presenter or attendee at ten (10) Canadian or International seminars dealing with single or multiple breeds or judging related topic seminars organized by judges' study groups and/or breed clubs.
 This can include a combination of online or in person attendance seminars.
 Certificates must be issued by the hosting group for complete attendance at each seminar.
-Each seminar presented must be a minimum of ninety (90) minutes in duration to qualify. - (vi) Design, complete and present a breed specific or judging related topic to a judges' study group. - (vii) Participate in two (2) ringside mentoring sessions at a Canadian or International, National/Regional Breed specialty with a licensed judge for that breed, or an individual who has bred the Specialty Show breed for a minimum of fifteen (15) years.
-A breeder-judge who provides mentoring at a National/Regional Specialty may use that as one of the two ringside mentoring requirements. - (viii) Write and publish an article, series of articles or book, relating to judging in general or a specific breed in particular. - (ix) Participate for a full three (3) year term in the Judges Observer Program as either a General Coordinator, Area Coordinator or an Observer. - (x) Attend the Canadian Kennel Club/Canadian Dog Show Judges Advanced Judges Conference.
+Each seminar presented must be a minimum of ninety (90) minutes in duration to qualify.

+- (ii) Design, complete and present a breed specific or judging related topic to a judges' study group. - (iii) Participate in two (2) ringside mentoring sessions at a Canadian or International, National, Regional or Local Breed specialty with a licensed judge for that breed, or an individual who has bred the Specialty Show breed for a minimum of fifteen (15) years.
+A breeder-judge who provides mentoring at a Specialty may use that as one of the two ringside mentoring requirements.
+[Board Motion #15-12-23] - (iv) Write and publish an article, series of articles or book, relating to judging in general or a specific breed in particular. - (v) Participate for a full three (3) year term in the Judges Observer Program as either a General Coordinator, Area Coordinator or an Observer. - (vi) Attend the Canadian Kennel Club/Canadian Dog Show Judges Advanced Judges Conference.